Showing posts with label Cora Lynn. Show all posts

 Bunyip Free Press September 30, 1915 http://nla.gov.au/nla.news-article129630905

-Holian, John Mildred (SN 16160) John, a farmer from Cora Lynn, enlisted at the age of 22 on December 13, 1915. he had been born in St James, the son of Patrick and Margaret (nee Gannon) Holian; they had four children - Katie (1889), Patrick (1891), John (1893), Leo (1897) and Vera (1900) Patrick and family moved from St James to their farm at Cora Lynn in 1909.
+Holian, John Mildred (SN 16160) John, a farmer from Cora Lynn, enlisted at the age of 22 on December 13, 1915.
+He had been born in St James, the son of Patrick and Margaret (nee Gannon) Holian; they had five children - Katie (1889), Patrick (1891), John (1893), Leo (1897) and Vera (1900) Patrick, Margaret and their family moved from St James to their farm at Cora Lynn in 1909.
 (5).
 John Returned to Australia February 7, 1919 and in 1922 he married Agnes Mary O'Neill, I believe he joined the Police Force after his war service.
 He died in 1980, aged 86.

 Huey, John Robert (SN 3168).
 John was born at Castlemaine and enlisted at Warragul at the age of 30 on November 24, 1916.
 His occupation was listed as a labourer and he lived at Cora Lynn at the time of enlistment.
 His next of kin was his friend, Mrs Mary Ann Jones of Carlton.
 John Returned to Australia on June 30, 1918 and was discharged on medical grounds in the October due to Debility, Bronchial catarrh and he had also suffered from paratyphoid and enteric fever.
-John died in Romsey on October 10, 1921, aged 34.
+John died in Romsey on October 10, 1921, aged only 34.

 John Huey's death notice